Leotia viscosa

 Slimy and gelatinous; not worth trying.

 Leotia viscosa is characterized by a greenish, viscid cap with a pallid undersurface and a pale yellowish stipe dotted with green granules, especially near the apex.
-Less common in our area but very similar is Leotia lubrica.
+More common in California but very similar is Leotia lubrica.
 It is distinguished by a yellowish rather than green cap.